Barbara Lagoa: Early life and education

 Lagoa was born in Miami, Florida, in 1967.
 Lagoa's parents, Antonio and Araceli Lagoa, were Cuban immigrants who fled Cuba following the Cuban Revolution and the assumption of power by Fidel Castro.
 She grew up in the majority Cuban-American city of Hialeah, Florida.
 She is bilingual in English and Spanish.

 Lagoa studied English literature at Florida International University, graduating in 1989 with a Bachelor of Arts cum laude and Phi Kappa Phi membership.
 She then attended Columbia Law School, where she was an associate editor of the Columbia Law Review.
 She graduated with a Juris Doctor in 1992.

 Career

 Early career

-After law school, Lagoa entered private practice at the law firm Morgan, Lewis & Bockius in Philadelphia.
-Lagoa returned to Miami in 1993 and worked at Miami law firms.
+After law school, Lagoa returned to Miami and entered private practice at the law firm Morgan, Lewis & Bockius.
 From 1998 to 2003, Lagoa was an associate at Greenberg Traurig.
 In 2000, Lagoa was one of a dozen lawyers who mostly pro bono represented the Miami family of Elián González.
 In 2003, Lagoa became an Assistant United States Attorney for the Southern District of Florida, working in the Civil, Major Crimes, and Appellate Sections.